Iris pallida: Cultivation

 The species' successful cultivation is partly due to its ability to thrive in different environments, including different climates and nutrient-poor soils.
 Iris pallida growth and flowering differ in different temperatures.
 Iris pallida flowers last longer than other Iris species, but take longer to develop, especially in colder climates.

 The variegated cultivar 'Variegata' has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

 For hundreds of years, Iris pallida was used medicinally.
-It is used today to flavor foods and drinks as well as for perfumes or air fresheners, which dates back to the 15th century when orris was used impart fresh scents on linens.
+It is used today to flavor foods and drinks as well as for perfumes or air fresheners, which dates back to the 15th century when orris was used to impart fresh scents on linens.
 The plant's rhizomes are also used to make beads for children's teething necklaces as well as rosary beads.

 Subspecies

 Three subspecies of Iris pallida s.l. are recognised by some authors as species: Iris pallida subsp. cengialti, (with deep purplish flowers) from Slovenia and adjacent Italy, Iris pallida ssp. illyrica, from the North Dalmatian coast, and Iris pallida ssp. pseudopallida from the South Dalmatian coast.